Abstract Deadline: January 11th, 2017

 Submit your Undergraduate Students' Success

 OURI wants to hear about your successes!
 Has your student published an original work?
 Have they presented at a conference, symposium, or exhibition?
-Send OURI the students name and contact information, a few sentences about the success, faculty mentor name and contact, as well as a picture of the student.
+Send OURI the student's name and contact information, a few sentences about their accomplishment, the faculty mentor's name and contact information, as well as a picture of the student (preferably in action).
 Successes are included in the weekly announcements.

 Submit An Undergraduate Research Opportunity